 Condenser-Fluid Temperature Performance:

-Startup Condenser-Fluid Temperature: Chiller shall be capable of starting with an entering condenser-fluid temperature of 55 deg F (13 deg C) and providing stable operation until the system temperature is elevated to the minimum operating entering condenser-fluid temperature.
+Startup Condenser-Fluid Temperature: Chiller shall be capable of starting with an entering condenser-fluid temperature of 55 deg F and providing stable operation until the system temperature is elevated to the minimum operating entering condenser-fluid temperature.

 Make factory modifications to standard chiller design if necessary to comply with performance indicated.